-- Tutoring provides supplemental classroom instruction to assist with mastering concepts. - Grant Aid Scholarships provide eligible students with additional financial assistance during fall and spring semesters. - Academic Advising helps students plan semester course loads and select appropriate classes. - Access to Technologies and Textbooks allows students to borrow laptops, iPads, LiveScribe pens, calculators and textbooks for use during the semester. - Peer Mentors share academic success skills and connect students with campus and community resources. - SAGE members network with SAGE alumni at 4-year colleges or in the workforce. - Campus Visits to 4-year Colleges assist students in navigating the university system and connecting with key department personnel and other TRiO programs. - Career Exploration offers information about college majors and career. - College Transfer Advising and Advocacy provides individual assistance with selecting colleges, completing college and financial aid applications, and gathering information on housing. - Computer Lab provides computers equipped with a variety of software. - Financial Aid Advising provides students with information about all types of financial aid and assistance with completing the FAFSA. - Financial Literacy Advising assists with personal budgeting, money management, handling credit, dealing with debt, preventing identity theft, and finding scholarships.
+- Tutoring provides supplemental classroom instruction to assist with mastering concepts. - Grant Aid Scholarships provide eligible students with additional financial assistance during fall and spring semesters. - Academic Advising helps students plan semester course loads and select appropriate classes. - Access to Technologies and Textbooks allows students to borrow laptops, LiveScribe pens, calculators and textbooks for use during the semester. - Peer Mentors share academic success skills and connect students with campus and community resources. - SAGE members network with SAGE alumni at 4-year colleges or in the workforce. - Campus Visits to 4-year Colleges assist students in navigating the university system and connecting with key department personnel and other TRiO programs. - Career Exploration offers information about college majors and careers. - College Transfer Advising and Advocacy provides individual assistance with selecting colleges, completing college and financial aid applications, and gathering information on housing. - Computer Lab provides computers equipped with a variety of software. - Financial Aid Advising provides students with information about all types of financial aid and assistance with completing the FAFSA. - Financial Literacy Advising assists with personal budgeting, money management, handling credit, dealing with debt, preventing identity theft, and finding scholarships. - Monthly Communications share news and information about upcoming events, important dates and helpful information via email. - Personal Counseling provides a safe environment for sharing concerns and discussing challenges. - Progress Reports provide mid-semester information about grades and class performance. - Study Groups increase study skills and learning through effective, collaborative networks. - SAGE Workshops engage students and provide valuable information on a variety of subjects relevant to student success. - The SAGE space on campus provides an area where students can obtain assistance from SAGE staff, engage in activities with other SAGE students, or have a place to study when not in class.